drhayes/drhayes.io/src/notes/words.md

 ---
 title: Words
 ---
 Interesting words that I've found here and there and wanted to save somewhere.

-I was saving these in Notion and Airtable with an idea of accessing them programmatically in future projects.
+## The Words

 __aposematism__
 The advertising by an animal to potential predators that it is not worth attacking or eating.